 Yes, if you can't or don't want to physically join the project, you are welcome to contribute to the project by donating.
 Please see the "Support the project" button in the left-hand column.

 Yes, you can still participate in a few different ways.
 First, you could make some pouches on your own time and could email me answers to several questions that I'll send you.
 If you want to do that, please email me.
-Second, you can email me to set up an additional date for either a discussion/making circle and/or a workshop.
+Second, you can email me to set up an additional date for a discussion/making circle.

 The project is currently limited to people who are most often identified as white and female (you do NOT have to be a cisgender female to participate).
 This requirement asks white women to do their own self-awareness work and emotional labor required for racial justice.
 As a group we will discuss ways to be accountable to women of color while ensuring that we do not ask them to do our work for us.
 We will consider the statement of Black radical feminist Claire Heuchan that, "the onus is on white women to reach out [to women of color] and repair any rift that occurs on the basis of race.”
 For more information or to participate, please email me at meg [dot] stein [dot] artist [at] gmail [dot] com.